 What I’ve learned in one year of my debt reduction plan

 September 2008 marks one year since I started this blog and made my ‘official’ commitment to getting out of debt.
 I remember one year ago making a budget and seeing that my spending exceeded my income.
 I had large piles of debt and very little confidence that I would ever get out of the mess.
-Once I figured out how to live below my means I began the slow process of chipping away at the mountain of debt.
+Once I learned about how to live below your means I began the slow process of chipping away at the mountain of debt.

 It’s easy to make a budget at the start of the month and make a plan to pay off X dollars worth of debt.
 However, once you make that plan, you have to sit and wait.
 You have to wait for paychecks to arrive, statements to come in, money to be transferred, payments to be reconciled and finally the new statement the next month that validates your progress.
 This is all very boring!